 With our long-term and high frequency measurements, we can observe changes in the NGA’s fresh water, nutrient, and carbon cycles.
 Similarly, we can observe the timing and location of zooplankton and fishes.
 Because these moorings will be out for years, we’ll see how changing wind, waves, and currents affect the regional oceanography.

 This mooring has many links to other studies in Alaskan waters.
 For example, a companion observatory to GEO is the Arctic Chukchi Ecosystem Observatory (CEO) that is deployed in the Chukchi Sea (2014-present).
 And by linking the moored samples with the NGA LTER ship-based samples, we will achieve a fuller picture of the NGA ecosystem.

 Operational support for GEO has been provided by the NSF Northern Gulf of Alaska (NGA) Long-Term Ecological Research (LTER) project.
 Support for observatory equipment has come from the M.J.
 Murdock Charitable Trust, the Alaska Ocean Observing System (AOOS), the Exxon Valdez Oil Spill Trustee Council’s (EVOSTC’s) Gulf Watch Alaska (GWA) program, NPRB’s Long-term Monitoring (LTM) program, and the University of Alaska Fairbanks (UAF).

 Access to Real-Time Data

 In 2019, three moorings were deployed.
-Two of them have surface buoys that include a sensor package from PacificGyre that transmits meteorological and oceanographic data in real-time via an Iridium satellite link.
+Two surface buoys included a sensor package from PacificGyre that transmitted meteorological and oceanographic data in real-time via an Iridium satellite link.
 These data are available for viewing and downloading in real-time courtesy of the data portal of the Alaska Ocean Observing System.
-Each real-time mooring has its own data feed:

 Video of 2019 Mooring Deployment